 Peak to Peak Voltage:

-(C) Stability when input voltage change.

-Changing the DC source voltage randomly, detect point B’s output voltage waveform.

-WAVEFORM:

 4.1.2 AVDD and AVSS testing

 Using DC source as DVDD, input into AVDD and AVSS function circuit.
 Then, record several Waveforms when changing the input voltage.
 So that we can confirm the stability of the AVDD and AVSS.